getsentry/sentry-github-actions-app/README.md

 - Create a project to track Github jobs (`SENTRY_GITHUB_DSN` in section below)

 ### Create a Github personal token

+**NOTE**: This has the security risk that the token could be used to impersonate you.

 - Create a [personal token](https://github.com/settings/tokens)
   - You do not need to give it any scopes